 And it's thrilling.

-Crazy frog eyes.
+The return of crazy frog eyes.
 The art is as cutesy as it is psychotic, but doesn't that just add appeal?

 The hallmark of a strong main cast is certainly the potential for a thirty-page essay to be written about the characters alone.
 Nobody would read it if I wrote one, though.